mysticmode/sorcia/README.md

 ## sorcia
-Sorcia is a self-hosted web frontend for git repositories written in Go.
+Sorcia is a self-hosted software development platform with Git and mailing lists.
 This project is under development.

 ### pre-requisites
   - Ubuntu 18.04 LTS